JoeyRussoniello/frosts/docs/api_reference/df_methods/basic_operations.md

 - `fn`: A callback that receives a single Row (i.e., an object mapping column names to values)
 - Returns a new array of the function outputs (one per row)

 > Note: Since row values may be of mixed type (string | number | boolean), explicit typecasting is often needed inside the callback.
+If you are performing numerical operations and want to avoid this

 ```ts
 const df = new frosts.DataFrame([